 Environmental protection laws on the local and federal level have been enacted as a means to stem the ecological damage caused by pollution, and some communities have engaged in ongoing conversations aimed toward promoting sustainable, low-impact living.

 5. Global Warming and Climate Change

 Among the most critically impactful ways that humans have affected the environment is our extraction and consumption of fossil fuels and their attendant CO2 emissions.
 Recent studies indicate that CO2 emissions contribute to the deterioration of the earth’s ozone layer, which may, in turn, contribute to global climate change; this is especially true when emissions are combined with the loss of the carbon-sink effect of forest lands (due to deforestation) and existing particulate matter in the air.10 Though the scale and impact of such climate change are up for debate, the scientific community has reached a consensus that human activity does have some degree of impact on the global climate.

-Human Impact on The Enviroment is a Double-Edged Sword
+Human Impact on the Environment is a Double-edged Sword

 The expansion of human population and the requirements of our growing human family place strenuous demands on our environment.
 Through human intervention, we have altered our ecosystem forever.
 However, though some of these changes may be negative, humans also have the power to correct our mistakes and change our environment for the better.